-Title: H/503/5715 Deliver goods from a retail environment to the customer's delivery address 2 Level: 2 Credit value: 3 GLH: 17 Learning outcomes The learner will: Assessment criteria The learner can: Understand the role of the delivery person in promoting a positive impression of the retail organisation 1.1 Explain the importance of delivering products at the times agreed with customers whenever possible 1.2 Explain the importance of keeping customers informed when the agreed delivery time cannot be achieved 1.3 Explain the importance of giving customers, and others, a positive impression of the organisation when making deliveries Be able to prepare to deliver goods from a retail environment to customers' delivery addresses 2.1 Explain the benefits to the business and to the environment of planning an efficient delivery schedule 2.2 Schedule deliveries in line with organisational procedures 2.3 Perform checks to ensure that everything needed for the delivery schedule is available 2.4 Perform checks to find out if there is enough fuel in the vehicle for the planned delivery schedule 2.5 Obtain fuel for the delivery vehicle in line with organisational procedures Be able to convey goods from a retail environment to customers' delivery addresses 3.1 Drive from a retail environment to customers' delivery addresses: without injury to self and others without damage to the goods and property arriving at the times agreed with customers
+Title: H/503/5715 Deliver goods from a retail environment to the customer's delivery address Level: 2 Credit value: 3 GLH: 17 Learning outcomes The learner will: Assessment criteria The learner can: Understand the role of the delivery person in promoting a positive impression of the retail organisation 1.1 Explain the importance of delivering products at the times agreed with customers whenever possible 1.2 Explain the importance of keeping customers informed when the agreed delivery time cannot be achieved 1.3 Explain the importance of giving customers, and others, a positive impression of the organisation when making deliveries Be able to prepare to deliver goods from a retail environment to customers' delivery addresses 2.1 Explain the benefits to the business and to the environment of planning an efficient delivery schedule 2.2 Schedule deliveries in line with organisational procedures 2.3 Perform checks to ensure that everything needed for the delivery schedule is available 2.4 Perform checks to find out if there is enough fuel in the vehicle for the planned delivery schedule 2.5 Obtain fuel for the delivery vehicle in line with organisational procedures Be able to convey goods from a retail environment to customers' delivery addresses 3.1 Drive from a retail environment to customers' delivery addresses: without injury to self and others without damage to the goods and property arriving at the times agreed with customers

-3.2 Contact customers to make alternative arrangements when deliveries cannot be made at the times agreed with customers 3.3 Unload goods at customers' delivery addresses: in line with organisational procedures without injury to self and others without damage to the goods and property 4.
-Be able to complete deliveries of goods at customers' delivery addresses 4.1 Deliver goods to customers in a polite manner 4.2 Leave deliveries only with individuals who can legally receive them 4.3 Follow organisational procedures for dealing with goods that cannot be delivered 4.4 Update records of delivery and non-delivery in line with organisational procedures Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who deliver goods from a retail environment to customers' delivery addresses.
-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
+3.2 Contact customers to make alternative arrangements when deliveries cannot be made at the times agreed with customers 3.3 Unload goods at customers' delivery addresses: in line with organisational procedures without injury to self and others without damage to the goods and property Be able to complete deliveries of goods at customers' delivery addresses 4.1 Deliver goods to customers in a polite manner 4.2 Leave deliveries only with individuals who can legally receive them 4.3 Follow organisational procedures for dealing with goods that cannot be delivered 4.4 Update records of delivery and non-delivery in line with organisational procedures Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who deliver goods from a retail environment to customers' delivery addresses.
+Assessment requirements specified by a sector or regulatory body (if appropriate) competence of individuals who deliver goods from a retail environment to customers' Assessment requirements specified by a competence of individuals who deliver goods from a retail environment to customers' delivery addresses.
+This unit requires workplace assessment of Assessment requirements specified by a competence of individuals who deliver goods from a retail environment to customers' delivery addresses.
+This unit requires workplace assessment of occupational competence.
+Simulation is not allowed for any performance Assessment requirements specified by a competence of individuals who deliver goods from a retail environment to customers' delivery addresses.
+This unit requires workplace assessment of occupational competence.
 Simulation is not allowed for any performance evidence within this unit.
-For the purposes of this unit, the 'customer' can be the person who placed the order, or someone receiving it on their behalf.
-AC 4.1 : 'Polite' means demonstrating respect and consideration for other people through the use of appropriate body language, verbal language, tone of voice (or the sign language equivalent) and facial expressions.
-Skillsmart Retail's Assessment Principles for Retail Qualifications can be found on their website (www.skillsmartretail.com)
+For the purposes of this unit, the 'customer' can be the person who placed the order, or